Skip to content

 5+ $50,803

-If you do not qualify for duty counsel services, speak to a legal aid worker.
-Legal aid workers are Legal Aid employees who can give you legal information, information about the court process, and tell you about other resources that may help.
+If you do not qualify for duty counsel services, you can still get legal information and referrals to other services from duty counsel and legal aid workers.
+Legal aid workers are legal aid employees who work closely with duty counsel to provide services at courthouses.
+They can help with administrative court appearances (adjournments) and can give you information about the court process, forms, and other resources that may help.

 How do I apply for legal aid?